 Tuition credits are available to ALL families regardless of income that live within the City and County of Denver and have a 4-year-old enrolled in a participating preschool program in the year before kindergarten.
 Below are details about all the eligibility requirements for receiving preschool tuition credits from DPP.
+When you are ready, apply for DPP Tuition Credits online.

 You Must Live in Denver